-To verify the integrity of archived information, data may be periodically tested and verified against original data (if still accessible in the system).
+To verify the integrity of archived information, the data is periodically tested and verified against original data (if still accessible in the system).
 This activity may be carried out solely overseen by the security inspector and should be recorded in the event logs.